lea37/minimaly/README.md

 ### 2 .
 Install it
 Once cloned, `cd minimaly` then `npm install` to install all the dependencies.

 ### 3 .
-Modify and play !
+UI settings
 You can then modify `token.json` in `src/_data` folder to change the color, font family, breakpoints ...
 It will automatically generate a `_tokens.scss` in `scss/settings` folder, do not change directly this file since it's automated, always modify `token.json`.

+### 4. Theme options
-You can also change any data in `src/_data/site.json` to display your post as grid `showAsGrid: true` (default display is list) and to display cover, change the title, logo ...
+You can also change any data in `src/_data/site.json` Display posts as list `showAsGrid: false`
+If you don't want your post to have thumbnail change `postWithImage: false` If there is a cover title it will display the cover hero.
+You can choose cover text alignement just change `coverTextAlignement: "center"` (left, center, right);
+How many posts are render on homepage `maxPostsPerPage: 6` Customize your navigation `navItems`

 ### 4 .
 Run in the browser
 You can run `npm run serve` and go to `localhost:8080` adress in your browser to check the result.